rsenet/permCheckAPK/README.md

   -h, --help       show this help message and exit --device DEVICE  Specify the device
-  --list           List all user installed applications --perm PERM      Return applications with the specified permission
+  --list           List all user installed applications --bundle         List all permissions for a specific application using bundle id --perm PERM      Return applications with the specified permission
 ```